 Each session will be based on the following topics:

-Any pharmacy technician working in England from any sector of practice who provides, or supports others to provide, NHS services.
+Any pharmacy technician working in England from any area of practice who provides, or supports others to provide, NHS services.

 Participants must have the support of their employer to attend the impact group sessions and have an identified and agreed on appropriate workplace mentor.

 There is a choice of impact group session dates, so you can choose a group that works around your other commitments.
-You will need to attend all six sessions to enable you to complete all the sessions with your online tutor and fellow participants.
+You will need to attend all six sessions with your online tutor and fellow participants to complete the programme.

 The impact groups are designed to maximise networking and sharing best practices with pharmacy technicians in other workplaces.
 For this reason, please choose a different group from your colleagues.

-Pharmacy technician impact groups comprise of six online sessions, delivered over 12-months, each supported by a CPPE tutor.
-To successfully complete the course, you will need to attend all six sessions and complete specified elements of the CPPE’s Pharmacy technician enhancing your professional practice e-course.
+Pharmacy technician impact groups have six online sessions, delivered over 12 months, each supported by a CPPE tutor.
+To successfully complete the course, you will need to attend all six sessions and complete specified elements of CPPE’s Pharmacy technician: enhancing your professional practice e-course.

 A key part of the impact groups will be building your network.
 You can achieve this by attending the online sessions and contributing to the discussions.
 You will also join a discussion forum to network and share best practice with others on the cohort.